This creates a unique challenge for all business leaders.

 Increasingly, the analytics will be combined with widespread use of advanced visualisation capability including augmented reality as well as virtual reality.
 There will also be much better and more widespread use of “traditional” 3D rendering used both in design and also in operations.
-This in turn gives easy controllable access to standardised and reusable data across the entire operational asset base, combining standard asset configuration data, real time situational data (asset and customer generated), historic performance data, and environmental data.
-The visualisation of this data in real time using the capabilities described above will enable far better understand of operations and asset performance.
+This in turn gives easy controllable access to standardized and reusable data across the entire operational asset base, combining standard asset configuration data, real time situational data (asset and customer-generated), historic performance data, and environmental data.
+The visualization of this data in real time using the capabilities described above will enable far better understanding of operations and asset performance.

 How Can Capgemini Help You Tackle the Asset Totex Challenge?

-Capgemini has a direct experience of working with its client achieve digital transformation in Railways, Aviation and Water industry.
+Capgemini has a direct experience of working with its client achieve digital transformation in the Railways, Aviation, and Water industry.

 At Heathrow Airport Limited, we built a Mobile workforce asset inspection application for airside assets inspection.
 Each-way integration with Maximo system allowed field force to report faults, provide status and manage asset data and feedback real time.
-Asset visualisation was provided through a geospatial map of assets/locations.
-The application allowed end-to-end traceability of fault reporting, status and resolution.
-The benefits of this was an enhanced asset reliability of airside asset through proactive inspection and data insights making paper based maintenance inspection records redundant.
+Asset visualization was provided through a geospatial map of assets/locations.
+The application allowed end-to-end traceability of fault reporting, status, and resolution.
+The benefits of this were an enhanced asset reliability of airside asset through proactive inspection and data insights making paper-based maintenance inspection records redundant.

-Capgemini delivers the end-to-end Digital Asset Management solutions; from digital maturity assessment to defining the vision and strategy for asset management and delivering the organisational capabilities and underpinning technology, our unique specialism is in delivering business benefit by enabling better decision-making throughout the asset lifecycle and across the organisation – from senior management to engineers in the field.
+Capgemini delivers the end-to-end Digital Asset Management solutions; from digital maturity assessment to defining the vision and strategy for asset management and delivering the organizational capabilities and underpinning technology, our unique specialism is in delivering business benefit by enabling better decision-making throughout the asset lifecycle and across the organization—from senior management to engineers in the field.

-Our approach is to Digital Asset Management focuses 4 key phases:
+Our approach is to Digital Asset Management focuses on four key phases:

-1. Maturity Assessment: This assessment can help you understand where your organisation stands on the journey to achieve digital asset excellence.
-We will assess your organisation’s position across three dimensions: digitised asset management practices, workforce digital mind-set, and data and tools capability.
+1. Maturity Assessment: This assessment can help you understand where your organization stands on the journey to achieve digital asset excellence.
+We will assess your organization’s position across three dimensions: digitized asset management practices, workforce digital mind-set, and data and tools capability.

 2. Business Case and Roadmap: Explore opportunities in more detail, and develop a business case for implementing a platform for generating critical asset insights supported by an implementation roadmap.